Hang Seng – Potential short-term downside reversal below 20820/21050 resistance

-Daily Outlook, Tues 21 June 2016 (Click to enlarge charts) What happened earlier/yesterday The Hong Kong 50 Index (proxy for the Hang Seng Index future)’s […]
+Daily Outlook, Wed 23 June 2016 (Click to enlarge charts) What happened earlier/yesterday The Hong Kong 50 Index (proxy for the Hang Seng Index future) […]

-Daily Outlook, Tues 21 June 2016 (Click to enlarge charts) What happened earlier/yesterday The Hong Kong 50 Index (proxy for the Hang Seng Index future)’s […]
+Daily Outlook, Wed 23 June 2016 (Click to enlarge charts) What happened earlier/yesterday The Hong Kong 50 Index (proxy for the Hang Seng Index future) […]

-The Hong Kong 50 Index (proxy for the Hang Seng Index future)’s earlier push up is now residing just below this week key medium-term pivotal resistance at 20820/21050 (click here to recap our latest weekly technical outlook/strategy published yesterday).
+The Hong Kong 50 Index (proxy for the Hang Seng Index future) has continued to push up earlier this morning, 23 June in line with other risk assets that are still gaining in favour of an anticipated win for the “Remain” camp in the U.K.’s EU referendum that is opening to the polls in a few hours’ time.

+In the event of Brexit, Hong Kong among the Asian economies is the most vulnerable given her relatively high exposure in trade, investment and capital mobility links with the U.K. Despite this apparent risk, the Hang Seng Index is pricing an “optimistic” outcome as it continued to rally and record a gain of 5% from last Thursday, 16 June low which outperformed Singapore, a similar peer in terms of economic links to U.K. and also dependant on capital flows.
+From the 16 June 2016 low, Singapore’s benchmark FTSE Straits Times Index recorded a rally of 2.5% to yesterday, 22 June high of 2815 (only half the gain of Hong Kong’s Hang Seng).

 Pivot (key resistance): 21050

-As long as the 21050 medium-term pivotal resistance is not surpassed, the Index is likely to see a potential short-term downside reversal at this juncture to target the support at 20300 and even last week’s low of 19880.
+Potential short-term upside exhaustion.
+As long as the 21050 pivotal resistance is not surpassed and a break below 20680 (trigger level, lower boundary of the Ascending Wedge), the Index may see a decline to target the short-term support at 20300 and even the 16 June 2016 swing low area of 19880.

-However, a clearance (daily close) above the 21050 pivotal resistance is likely to invalidate the preferred medium-term bearish view for a further push up to retest the 07 June 2016 minor swing high at 21400 in the first step.
+However, a clearance (daily close) above the 21050 pivotal resistance is likely to invalidate the preferred medium-term bearish view for a further push up to retest the 19/28 April 2016 swing high area of 21650.

 Disclaimer